 Tip 24.
 Look at your data to see if a mobile-only campaign would be helpful

-Mobile increasingly dominates search, outpacing desktop since 2015, so no list of AdWords tips would be complete without considering these users.
+Mobile increasingly dominates search, outpacing desktop since 2015, so no list of Google Ads tips would be complete without considering these users.

 You will be able to modify your landing page, ad copy, and other elements to ensure that you align well with the mobile user.

 Tip 25.
 Remember that mobile searchers use different keywords

 With mobile becoming increasingly popular, brands should also pay attention to the importance of how these mobile users phrase their queries.

 With voice search, users typically use full sentences such as “what is the weather in New York City?” instead of “weather New York City”.

 - The second trend occurs when mobile users type.
 People on the small screens of mobile devices will not likely use long and complicated keywords.

 Look to find keywords that match well for either voice search users or those trying to type of mobile devices.

 Tip 26.
 Make sure all landing pages mobile optimized

 Mobile remains critical to online marketing success.
 Brands cannot succeed if they do not take adequate preparations for mobile users.

-- All writing on the site should be easily viewed on mobile devices.
+All writing on the site should be easily viewed on mobile devices.
 This means avoiding fonts and colors that are too small to appear clearly.

 Sometimes certain video players will have trouble playing on mobile devices, so test any players you have.